vlang/v/doc/docs.md

 failing ones, that should be run in a specific way/options by a parent _test.v file.

-NB: the path to the V compiler, is available through @VEXE, so a _test.v file, can easily run *other* test files like this:
+> Note: The path to the V compiler, is available through @VEXE, so a _test.v
+> file, can easily run *other* test files like this:

 ```v oksyntax
 import os